 When it comes to important locations around the world, you cannot go wrong with following guidance from UNESCO, THE United Nations Educational, Scientific, and Cultural Organisation.
 The organisation has listed a number of UNESCO World Heritage Sites, which are places that are deemed to be of particular cultural or physical importance.

-In 2014, there are more than 1000 sites listed around the world with 779 locations being deemed to be of cultural importance, 197 deemed to be of natural importance and 31 having mixed importance.
+Currently, there are more than 1000 sites listed around the world with 779 locations being deemed to be of cultural importance, 197 deemed to be of natural importance and 31 having mixed importance.
 Italy is the country with the most World Heritage Sites, 50, but you will not be shocked to learn that there are a number of great destinations in the United Kingdom.
-You will also not be shocked to learn that there are 4 prominent UNESCO World Heritage Sites in London, all of which are worthy of a tour with a Blue Badge Tourist Guide.
+You will also not be shocked to learn that there are four prominent UNESCO World Heritage Sites in London, all of which are worthy of a tour with a Blue Badge Tourist Guide.
 The four sites in London are:

 - The Tower of London